BamaComputationalBiology/Applied-Bioinformatics/README-Workflows.md

           > grep -c 'AGATGTGTATAAGAGA' file.fastq

+  The exact number that constitutes 'adapter contamination' is subjective and depends on how many sequences you are analyzing.
+A few hundred is probably random chance but definitely a few million needs to be dealt with.
+I use TrimGalore for adapter trimming https://github.com/FelixKrueger/TrimGalore

   If you have aggressively eliminated adapters there may still be small sequences that are flagged as problematic.
 I had a few of these     but they were very small (for example, 13bp) and identified as possibly coming from 'multiple sources.'
 NCBI does a large-scale screen for every possible known adapter and it is likely these short sequences are similar to known adapters due to random chance.
 I was not able to find the identified sequences in our raw DNA sequences and I chose to mask these sequences and resubmit the WGS.
 I generated a .bed file of the possible adapter sequences with this format (tab-separated)

           Contig1 738395  738408  adapter